 The charter documents of the Company comprising of the MoA and the AoA are also required to be prepared.
 The MoA, inter alia, includes the name, registered office, object, liability and authorized capital clauses of a Company and the AoA are its bye-laws.
-The Act provides flexibility to the Indian Companies to alter their MoA and AoA, when required, after following the process as prescribed under the Act.
+The Act provides flexibility to the Indian Companies to alter their MoA and AoA, when required, after following process as prescribed under the Act.

 The process of incorporation involves submitting the requisite application(s) along with the supporting documents with the MCA.
-If the application is complete in all respects, the Company is registered and a company Identification number ("CIN") is allotted by the MCA.
+If the application is complete in all respects, the Company is registered and a Company Identification Number ("CIN") is allotted by the MCA.
 As soon as a Company is registered, its information such as name, authorized share capital, paid-up share capital, registered office and directors is available on the website of MCA against its CIN.

-Depending on the requirements of the investors, the WoS or JV companies can be set up as private or public limited Companies.
+Depending on the requirements of the investors, the WoS or JV companies can be set up as private or public limited companies.
 The private limited Companies are subject to lesser compliances under the Act as compared to a public limited Company.

-Foreign Direct

-Investment in India
+Foreign Direct Investments in India

-and Overseas Direct

-Investment